kariymam/kariymamurphy-astro/src/about.md

 ---
 title: About me
+description: Kariyma Murphy helped organizations define and build digital products and services as a UI/UX designer before going all in on digital humanities and media studies.
-layout: post.njk
+layout: page.njk
 permalink: /about/
----

-## Kariyma Murphy helped organizations define and build digital products and services as a UI/UX designer before going all in on digital humanities and media studies.

-Kariyma is pivoting to tinkering, researching, or making tactile things about digital media.

 ---

 ### Colophon